 “Give me my share of the estate” — Inheritances were normally given only when the father died.
-The son’s demand (not a request) for an early distribution was unusual and frowned upon.
+The son’s demand for an early distribution was unusual and frowned upon – it’s as if the son had said, “I wish you were dead.”
+He valued the money more than he did the relationship.
 Traditionally, firstborn sons were given twice as much as other sons, but we don’t know if this was always done in Jesus’ day.
 If so, the younger son would have received one third of the estate.
 The amount isn’t stressed.
-Nor are we told how the property was divided.
+Nor are we told how the property was turned into cash.
 Such details are ignored because they aren’t part of the point.

 B. The son decides to return — verses 17-20

 “When he came to his senses” — This pivotal verse changes the direction of the story.
 “When” (rather than “it so happened that”) implies that his sanity was inevitable.
 The word “repentance” is not used.
 “My father’s hired servants” — He contrasts himself, a hired servant of a Gentile, to his father’s servants, who had plenty to eat.
 “Food to spare…starving to death” — Though the setting of the story is sin and repentance (verses 1-2), the story itself emphasizes financial need rather than moral corruption.
 “Starving” is another exaggeration.
 If he had been near starvation, he would not have had the strength to travel back home.

 “Set out and go” — Literally, “rising up, I will go.”
 This was a translation of an Aramaic idiom for go immediately.
 But “arise” may also hint at a rising in state of life.